Barton Lui Pan-To

 Barton Lui Pan-To (呂品韜; born April 8, 1993, in Hong Kong) is a short track speed skater who has competed since 2010.
 Barton Lui has also qualified to compete for Hong Kong at the 2014 Winter Olympics in Sochi, Russia.
 By doing so he became the first male athlete to qualify from Hong Kong in short track speed skating, and has also carried the flag during the opening ceremony.

 Life

 Barton Lui first moved to Vancouver Canada when he was 2 years old and went back to Hong Kong for 6 years attending primary school over there.
 He picked up the sport while he was in primary school and in 2007 he moved back to Vancouver where he continues to skate in Burnaby and Coquitlam while attending high school.
 In 2010, he decided to put the school on a hiatus and began his professional short track speed skating career and trained in Jilin, China and Seoul, Korea.
-He then successfully qualified for the Winter Olympics in 2014.
+He then qualified for the Winter Olympics in 2014.
 He is fluent in Cantonese, English, and Mandarin Chinese.